celadari/json-logic-scala/docs/_posts/json-logic-typed-scala-representation-part-1.md

 # Scala data structures: global view (part 1/2)

 Json-logic-scala lets you represent Scala data structures as typed JsonLogic data.
-It also has utilities that let you deserialize the JSON data back into the Scala data structure.
+It also has utilities that let you deserialize the JSON data into a Scala data structure.

 ## Different representations of logic

-To help understand how Scala data structures can be serialized into JSON (and deserialized), you can use the abstract syntax tree to conceptualize expressions.
+To help understand how json-logic-scala serializes Scala structures into JSON (and vice versa), it might help to use the abstract sentence tree to conceptualize expressions.

 Consider the following expression:

 $$\mathbf{price} \ge 20\ \&\ \mathbf{label}\neq\mathbf{label2}$$

-This can expression can be represented in an abstract syntax tree:
+This expression's representation in the abstract syntax tree looks like this:
 <p align="center">
     <img src="/assets/boolean_logical_tree.png" alt="drawing" width="500"/>
 </p>